LivelyDismay/magnum-opus/faq.md

 ---

-### I'm having problems downloading files, how do I fix it?
+### I'm having problems downloading files in Wabbajack, how do I fix it?

+If the files that Wabbajack is getting stuck on are base game files, you should make sure to follow **all** the [Pre-Installation instructions in the README](https://github.com/LivelyDismay/magnum-opus/blob/main/README.md#pre-installation).

 The most common files that fail to download through Wabbajack are as follows:
 - [More Hairstyles - Beards](http://www.mediafire.com/file/iztz7iidy6djz1e/MoreHairstyles-Beards.rar/file)